 Anime has created a sensation over youths now days, and major reason for this growth of anime over the period of time is it’s enriched variety.
-So let’s dive in and find out worthy anime to binge watch.
+So let’s dive in and find out top best anime to watch like lunatics.

 Anime has grown rapidly, over worldwide.
 And it’s major reason was how it engaged it’s audience and shown all of us the ocean of creativity.
 The emotion, the despair, the mood, the character development portrayed by the anime stayed with it’s audience.

 Few folks still believes that anime is just waste of time but their audience is very serious about it.

 There are tons of anime out there, as above said it’s an ocean.
 List is very long but today we’ll be only looking into few masterpieces.

 Have a blast guys!!

 Brotherhood is not a sequel to the 2003 anime Fullmetal Alchemist.
 Rather, it’s a more accurate version of Hiromu Arakawa’s original novel.
 When Edward and his brother, Alphonse Elric, trying to resuscitate their mother through alchemy in an alternative steampunk world, they pay a high price.

 While Edward loses an arm and a leg, Al’s spirit is trapped inside a suit of armor.
 Rather than giving up, Edward has become a Fullmetal Alchemist and joins forces with his sibling on a journey to repair their body before confronting a scheme involving their lost father.